Barry Windsor-Smith: 2020s

 Windsor-Smith's next work was Monsters, a 366-page graphic novel that began life as a 23-page Hulk story in 1984 or 1985, and was released on 27 April 2021 by Fantagraphics, Windsor-Smith's first book in 16 years.
 Windsor-Smith describes the book as one that "explores the life and times of two disparate American families fatefully connected by an abandoned Nazi project in genetic engineering that has been covertly revived by the US government".
 Windsor-Smith wrote, drew, inked, and lettered the entire graphic novel, which Sam Leith, writing for The Guardian, said was "a rare niche" that Windsor-Smith had carved out for himself as an auteur.
 The book won the 2022 Eisner Awards for Best Graphic Novel, Best Writer/Artist, and Best Lettering.

 Artistic style

 Windsor-Smith's work at Marvel during the 1960s was reminiscent of Jack Kirby, with characters making dynamic poses.
 During his time on Conan the Barbarian, Windsor-Smith developed an art style preferring Romantic illustration over sequential storytelling that had influences from fine artists such as Howard Pyle and Andrew Wyeth.
-Windsor-Smith has been credited with introducing Romantic art to American comics, although he has said this wasn't an intentional decision so much as a way to bring something new to comic book art at the time.
+Windsor-Smith has been credited with introducing Romantic art to American comics, although he has said this was not an intentional decision so much as a way to bring something new to comic book art at the time.
 He has also claimed to be an uncredited co-writer on the majority of his comics work.